space-wizards/website-content/content/post/20_10_16-progress-report-24.md

 The Clown can now ~~assault~~ entertain crewmembers by throwing pies at them.

-### LORD SINGULOTH
+### Particle Accelerator
 *Contributed by unusualcrow and PaulRitter*

-The singularity engine has found its way into SS14: Emitters, containment field generators, and a fully constructable particle accelerator.
-And yes, it can eat a hole through the station.
-All hail Lord Singuloth!

-{{< imgw "/images/post/pr_24/singulo" >}}
+A fully constructable particle accelerator.

 {{< imgw "/images/post/pr_24/particle" >}}

 ### Crayons